Heat Illness Prevention and Response

 Indoor work with high heat

-Heat illness can potentially occur in indoor areas where temperatures may exceed 82 degrees Fahrenheit.
-High heat may be due to high radiant heat from equipment, or when outdoor temperatures are high.
-Examples of impacted areas may include mechanical rooms, laundry rooms, dishrooms, cooklines, greenhouses, steam tunnels and other spaces.
+Heat illness can occur in indoor areas where temperatures reach or exceed 82°F. Heat may be due to radiant heat from equipment, or when outdoor temperatures are high.
+Examples of impacted areas include mechanical rooms, laundry rooms, dishrooms, cooklines, greenhouses, steam tunnels and other spaces - on very hot days many campus buildings, offices and classrooms may also become hot.

 Indoor Heat Illness Prevention Plan